Inflection points

 An inflection point (or point of inflection) occurs when the graph of a function changes concavity, from concave up to concave down or vice versa.

-Find the points of inflection and determine the concavity of
+Find the points of inflection and determine the intervals of concavity for

 Solution